ToniHalmetoja/globalizr/README.md

 To run the simple backend (available at https://github.com/ToniHalmetoja/globalizr-backend) it's as simple as downloading it, installing all dependencies (and making sure that it connects to your MongoDB!), and then running with `npm start`

 To run the frontend, the process is the same.
 Clone the repo, install dependencies, change the URLs to connect to your self-hosted backend, and run.

+##Issues

+It's worth noting that the country polygons are a little low on detail.
+This is both because the free host used for the demo (Heroku) has a low memory usage limit, and additionally, Leaflet gets obscenely memory-intensive trying to render detailed borders.
+Ideally, were this a full app, it'd be launched with a little more detail, on a web server with some capacity.

+Equally worth of note is that the Spoonacular API, used for the recipe recommendations, only has recommendations for a few different countries.
+Just try the big cuisines (France, the US, Thailand...) and see what you get.
+Of course, in a full application, we'd expand this functionality, and also add some kind of recommendations for books and trips, and affiliate links for them all.